 "Brent Crude Oil Price" Brent Crude oil is sourced from the North Sea and forms a benchmark for oil production from Europe, Africa and the Middle East.
-The price of Brent Crude oil provides a reference oil price measured in US\$ per barrel "carbon dioxide" CO_2 , a colourless, odourless gas produced by burning carbon and organic compounds and by respiration "CAS number" a unique numerical identifier issued by the American Chemical Society for chemical elements, compounds, polymers, biological sequences, mixtures and alloys "catalyst" a substance that speeds up a chemical reaction, but is not consumed by the reaction "CFR" cost and freight.
-The seller is responsible for the payment of freight to carry goods to a named destination, as agreed with the buyer "consumer chemicals" chemicals used as ingredients to produce personal care consumer products "degreasing agent(s)" a substance which removes excess grease or fat "demulsifier(s)" a chemical used to break emulsions "dichloroethane inhibitor" diemoroctiane innibitor a chlorinated hydrocarbon which slows down or prevents a particular chemical reaction or reduces the activity of a particular reactant, catalyst or enzyme.
-This is used in the ethylene oxide production process to avoid deep oxidation of ethylene "double-circuit electricity power supply" particular chemical reaction or reduces the activity of a particular reactant, catalyst or enzyme.
-This is used in the ethylene oxide "double-circuit electricity particular chemical reaction or reduces the activity of a particular reactant, catalyst or enzyme.
-This is used in the ethylene oxide production process to avoid deep oxidation of ethylene a more reliable power supply in comparison with a single circuit electricity system in that double circuits can provide more power and introduce a level of redundancy.
-In the case of emergency where one of the two circuits fail, the other half will remain "double-circuit electricity power supply" particular chemical reaction or reduces the activity of a particular reactant, catalyst or enzyme.
-This is used in the ethylene oxide production process to avoid deep oxidation of ethylene a more reliable power supply in comparison with a single circuit electricity system in that double circuits can provide more power and introduce a level of redundancy.
-In the case of emergency where one of the two circuits fail, the other half will remain capable of transmitting electricity in relation to the Group's operations, products derived with ethylene oxide being its main constituent, including ethylene
+The price of Brent Crude oil provides a reference oil price measured in US\$ per barrel "carbon dioxide" CO2, a colourless, odourless gas produced by burning carbon and organic compounds and by respiration "CAS number" a unique numerical identifier issued by the American Chemical Society for chemical elements, compounds, polymers, biological sequences, mixtures and alloys "catalyst" a substance that speeds up a chemical reaction, but is not consumed by the reaction "CFR" cost and freight.
+The seller is responsible for the payment of freight to carry goods to a named destination, as agreed with the buyer "consumer chemicals" chemicals used as ingredients to produce personal care consumer products "degreasing agent(s)" a substance which removes excess grease or fat "demulsifier(s)" a chemical used to break emulsions "dichloroethane inhibitor" a chlorinated hydrocarbon which slows down or prevents a particular chemical reaction or reduces the activity of a particular reactant, catalyst or enzyme.
+This is used in the ethylene oxide production process to avoid deep oxidation of ethylene "double-circuit electricity a more reliable power supply in comparison with a single circuit electricity system in that double circuits can provide more power power supply" and introduce a level of redundancy.
+In the case of emergency where one of the two circuits fail, the other half will remain capable of transmitting electricity "downstream product(s)" in relation to the Group's operations, products derived with ethylene oxide being its main constituent, including ethylene glycol and surfactants etc. "electrolyte" a substance whose aqueous solutions conducts electricity "emulsifier" an additive used to stabilise a fine dispersion of minute droplets of one liquid in another in which the liquid is not soluble or miscible

-"epoxide" an organic compound whose molecule contains a three-membered ring involving an oxygen atom and two carbon atoms, simple epoxides include ethylene oxide or oxirane "epoxyethane" a synonym of ethylene oxide and oxirane "ethanolamines" C2H7NO, a toxic, flammable, corrosive, colorless, viscous liquid "ether" a pleasant-smelling colourless volatile liquid that is highly flammable "ethylene" a flammable hydrocarbon gas of the alkene series, occurring in natural gas, coal gas and crude oil.
+"epoxide" an organic compound whose molecule contains a three-membered ring involving an oxygen atom and two carbon atoms, simple epoxides include ethylene oxide or oxirane "epoxyethane" a synonym of ethylene oxide and oxirane "ethanolamines" C2H7NO, a toxic, flammable, corrosive, colourless, viscous liquid "ether" a pleasant-smelling colourless volatile liquid that is highly flammable "ethylene" a flammable hydrocarbon gas of the alkene series, occurring in natural gas, coal gas and crude oil.
 It is used in chemical synthesis, and is an important component of the production of ethylene oxide "ethylene glycol" a downstream product of ethylene oxide, colourless viscous hygroscopic liquid used as an antifreeze, in the manufacture of polyesters etc. "ethylene oxide" a flammable toxic gas used as an intermediate and fumigant.
-In this document, it is also referred to as "epoxyethane" and "oxirane" "fatty alcohol" any of various alcohols derived from plant or animal oils and fats that are largely used in the detergent industry "fractionation" separation of a mixture into separate components "glycol ethers" a class of high production volume chemicals with wide spread industrial applications as solvents and chemical intermediates.
+In this prospectus, it is also referred to as "epoxyethane" and "oxirane" "fatty alcohol" any of various alcohols derived from plant or animal oils and fats that are largely used in the detergent industry "fractionation" separation of a mixture into separate components "glycol ethers" a class of high production volume chemicals with wide spread industrial applications as solvents and chemical intermediates.
 Most glycol ether compounds are clear, colourless liquids.
 Some glycol ethers have mild pleasant odours or no smell at all, whilst others have strong odours.
 Glycol ethers are widely used industrial solvents, and may be used as an ingredient in products such as coatings, cleaners, brake fluids, perfumes and cosmetics "hard water" water that has high dissolved mineral content that may interfere with some industrial processes "hydrocarbons" a compound of hydrogen and carbon, such as any of those which are the chief components of petroleum and natural gas